 When a pipe-leak goes unnoticed for a long period of time, water starts to accumulate.
 As it becomes stale it starts to stink.
 If you clean your home regularly but still notice a musty or damp smell, then you probably have a leak on your hands.
 Sometimes, the water may not dry up, which can only worsen the problem by causing mold or mildew.

 To avoid the above situations, it is best to have your home’s plumbing evaluated by a licensed expert from time to time.
 Doing so will not only allow you to steer clear of plumbing issues, but it will also ensure that whatever small problems that may be lurking around the corner are taken care of sooner than later.
-If you live in the High Desert cities, including Hesperia, Victorville, Apple Valley, Oak Hills, Adelanto, and Phelan, give Thompson Family Plumbing a call if you notice any of the above!
+If you live in the High Desert cities, including Hesperia, Victorville, Apple Valley, Oak Hills, Adelanto, and Phelan, give Thompson Family Plumbing and Drain a call if you notice any of the above!